imberny/VisualFSM/README.md

 * If you added an input action trigger, click on the icon to select the actions to react to.
 * If you added a scripted trigger, click on the script icon to edit it.
 Return true in `is_triggered` when the transition should occur.

-## Planned features

-- [ ] In-editor tutorial
-- [ ] Hierarchical state machine.
-Turn a state into an FSM.
-- [ ] Unit tests.
-- [ ] Save scripts as files (all scripts are currently built into the fsm resource)
-- [ ] Allow duplication of finite state machine resource when copying VisualFSM node. ([see related issue](https://github.com/godotengine/godot/issues/33079))
-- [ ] More demos

 ## Why another FSM plugin for Godot?